ajstewart/racs-historical-transients/README.md

-# askap-image-diagnostic
+# racs-historical-transients
-A module to perform diagnostic analysis on ASKAP images using the SUMSS catalogue.
-Creates a crossmatch catalogue for SUMSS -> ASKAP sources and also produces diagnostic plots.
-Also includes the ability to create postage stamps of each crossmatch and to search for transients from either catalogue.
+A module to perform transient searching between SUMSS/NVSS and RACS.
+Creates a crossmatch catalogue for SUMSS/NVSS -> ASKAP sources, produces diagnostic plots and also includes the ability to create postage stamps of each crossmatch.
+A Django webserver is also included that will allow you to explore the results and mark candidates for further investigation.

+## A note
+This module was born out of an initial diagnostic script and has grown and grown.
+As the author, I can only describe the state as 'terrible'.
+So if you are looking to try and decipher this or use a bit of it I can only apologise, please contact me if you do find yourself here.
+At this point I would scrap most of it and start again, I had also not quite let go of traditional for loops when using pandas so the performance could also be improved.
+It's a similar story for the `web_server` - while it works there is a bit of duplication in the code and some hacky ways around things to make it do what I wanted.
+At least I made it to Python 3, so there's that.

 ## Dependancies
+Module is for Python 3 only (I have tested up to v3.8.1).

-The only non-python module dependancy (all should be installed from pip install) required is the postgres plugin Q3C: https://github.com/segasai/q3c.
-However this is only required for the website.
+The only non-python module dependancy (everything else should be installed from pip install) required is postgres and the postgres plugin Q3C: https://github.com/segasai/q3c.
+However these are only required for the website.
+You also only need to install Q3C to postgres as the Django migration will do the Q3C setting up for you.

+CASA is required if you wish the pipeline to produce the convolved image.

+### Warning Python 3 & django-keyboard-shortcuts
+On first use django-keyboard-shortcuts will fail with Python 3, though the fix is quite simple.
+It is a rogue comma in the `__init__.py`.
+Edit this as mentioned in this [Stack Overflow post](https://stackoverflow.com/questions/57995209/django-keyboard-shortcuts) and it will work.

+### SUMSS and NVSS mosaics
+Currently you also need a local copy of the SUMSS and NVSS mosaic images.
+I never got around to pulling a large image directly from SkyView, but through testing this is probably possible.

 ## Installation
 I recommend to install the module to a new python environment using, for example, conda or virtualenv.

-**Note** This is written for python 2.7, it is not currently compatible with python 3.

 To install using pip: